 By phone: 0300 311 2233 (Telephone Interpreter Service available)

-No, you don't have to tell your practice why you want to change, or your new one why you made that decisions.
+No, you don't have to tell your practice why you want to change or your new one why you made that decision.

 You will need to fill in a registration form.
 A request will then be made to your current GP for your medical records to be transferred to the new GP surgery.

-For more information on how to register in practices further away from your residence, closer to your work for example, read more here.
+Read more information on how to register in practices further away from your residence.